rscherrer/ExplicitGenomeSpeciation/MANUAL.md

 There are two habitats connected by dispersal, labelled 0 and 1.
 Two resources are present across the lanscape, also labelled 0 and 1.
 We assume that resource are not necessarily equally distributed between the habitats, but can be asymmetrically distributed.
 Resource 0 is the most abundant resource in habitat 0, while resource 1 is most abundant in habitat 1.
 The concentration of the most abundant resource is the same in each habitat.
 The least abundant resource in each habitat has a concentration that is a proportion ```hsymmetry``` of that of the most abundant resource, where ```hsymmetry``` can range from 0 (resources are equally distributed between habitats) to 1 (there is only one resource available in each habitat).
 The concentration of the least abundant resource is also the same between the habitats.

+### Initialization

+The founder population is populated with a certain number of individuals in each of the two habitats, defined by ```demesizes```.
+Founder individuals are generated with random genomes and therefore trait values may span a large range in the first time steps.
+This is not suitable for modelling e.g., a population that colonizes a new ecological niche, or resource, from a niche it is already adapted to.
+To model this scenario we incorporate a burn-in period in our simulation (of duration ```tburnin```), during which only resource 0 is available for use and there is no dispersal.
+If the population is initialized with all individuals in habitat 0, the burn-in period should canalize the population to specializing on resource 0, with ecological trait values gathered around -1.
+Once the burn-in period is over, the simulation runs for ```tend``` time steps where dispersal is allowed and both resources are available.

 ### Life cycle

 The dynamics of the population unfold in discrete time.
 At every time step, the following events occur in the corresponding order: dispersal, consumption, reproduction and survival.